RanaHSeif/ENCE_3100_Rana_Seif/Final_Project/Final_Project_Report.md

 During testing, significant issues arose with data being sent incorrectly or not appearing on the display at all.
 Initial hypotheses included:

-Clock Speed Issues - Thought the SPI clock might be too fast or too slow Signal Level Problems - Suspected Din, CLK, and CS voltage requirements weren't met
+Clock Speed Issues - Thought the SPI clock might be too fast or too slow <br>
+Signal Level Problems - Suspected Din, CLK, and CS voltage requirements weren't met <br>

 After extensive testing and debugging (including AI-assisted analysis), the root cause was identified as clock and chip select synchronization issues.
 The CLK and CS signals needed precise timing relationships to properly latch data into the MAX7219.